Course XXXIV - Teaching 11: Theology of the Non-Existence

 Gautama Buddha does not see or find anything permanent in the constant flow of the phenomenal world, but one cannot interpret it as if he had said nothing is real at all.

 Gautama Buddha ever eludes the metaphysical field; he gladly admits facts of phenomenal experience so that that the Universe is a living whole, constantly changing and evolving, which refuses any self-division into definite and permanent objects.
 He does not affirm or deny that there is something permanent behind constant change, and remains indifferent and does not go beyond the experiential world.
-That is why he insists: world phenomena only have conditioned experience such as one’s intellect grasps them.

 But Gautama Buddha recognizes the Non-manifest One, and admits that to go out of the world of born things and wrapped up in the causal series would be impossible without the Non-manifest One, even though he does not thinks up about Him.